felipecarrillo100/vue-luciad-demo/README.md

 This sample shows how to integrate LuciadRIA with VUE.
 This sample code does not include a copy of LuciadRIA which is commercial software.
-You will need to acquire a copy of LuciadRIA from your local distributor.
-For more information on how to acquire a LuciadRIA refer to www.luciad.com
+You will need to acquire a copy of LuciadRIA from your local distributor to run this sample.
+For more information on how to acquire a copy of LuciadRIA refer to www.luciad.com

 ## Build Setup